High-resolution efficient image generation from WiFi CSI using a pretrained latent diffusion model: Introduction

 Compared to existing methods, \name adopts a simpler design that trains a single, lightweight neural network to predict latent embeddings directly from CSI data.
 The reduced dimensionality of the output, combined with the expressive power of a pretrained LDM diffusion model and decoder allows for the generation of high-resolution images at a lower computational cost.
 Moreover, since the LDM supports text-guided image generation, our approach naturally enables an optional refinement step, in which the generated image can be modified according to textual instructions—for example, altering a person’s face or clothing appearance to match a given description.
 Importantly, the low-dimensional bottleneck in our encoding-decoding pipeline inherently reduces the risk of reproducing sensitive fine-grained details such as facial features, clothing, or background elements.
 At the same time, the LDM can synthesize visually plausible content aligned with user intent via text-guided modification, striking a balance between interpretability and privacy.
 This capability enables controllable and privacy-preserving image generation while preserving a meaningful correspondence with the underlying CSI signals.

 The primary contribution of this work is the introduction of an LDM-based framework for generating images of the physical environment from CSI data.
 Our approach achieves state-of-the-art resolution and text-conditioned image synthesis with a simple architecture, a straightforward training procedure, and low computational overhead.
 We validate our method using two paired CSI–image datasets: one collected through experiments involving variations in a walking subject's position and orientation; and another based on a subset of the publicly available MM-Fi dataset \cite{yang_mm-fi_2023}, selected to represent diverse human poses with less visual complexity.
-For both datasets, we qualitatively evaluate the generated images and quantitatively compare our approach against a baseline model trained end-to-end on full-resolution images.
+For both datasets, we qualitatively evaluate the generated images and quantitatively compare our approach against a baseline model trained end-to-end on full-resolution images and the hybrid GAN strategy introduced in CSI2Image \cite{kato_csi2image_2021}.